 In these examples, hardscape elements are used repeatedly to emphasize the depth or length of a space.
 These weathered arches draw you in, daring you to not follow them through to their end destination.
 The repeated use of the same grass has the effect of uninterrupted flow.
 You could do this on a smaller scale just arching over the walkway up the front door.

 Below: The line of large concrete orbs is exciting and visually stimulating.
 The repeated pattern of the stair steps helps to create an unbroken line that feels good.

-Of course if you don’t want to take on a landscaping project, just buying matching pots and plants can also produce the easy sophistication that comes with the use of repetition.
+Of course if you don't want to take on a landscaping project, just buying matching pots.
+Plants can also produce the easy sophistication that comes with the use of repetition.
 How natural does this trio of zinc containers look when planted with the same variety in different colors?

 So, there you go.

-The next time you’re watching some tv show and a landscape designer speak about the use of repetition and the magic it brings to a landscape, you’ll just nod in agreement!
+The next time you're watching some tv show and a landscape designer speak about the use of repetition.
+As well as the magic it brings to a landscape, you'll just nod in agreement!

 And, you’ll see a picture like this and just know…if only they had added one more of those boxwoods!